The Mighty Boosh: History

-All three of the Mighty Boosh stage shows – The Mighty Boosh (1998), Arctic Boosh (1999) and Autoboosh (2000) – were taken to the Edinburgh Fringe and with the success of Autoboosh, a radio series was commissioned by the BBC.
+All three of the Mighty Boosh stage shows – The Mighty Boosh (1998), Arctic Boosh (1999) and Autoboosh (2000) – were taken to the Edinburgh Fringe with Autoboosh also being taken to the Melbourne International Comedy festival in 2000 where it won the Melbourne International Comedy Festival Award.
+The Mighty Boosh 1998 stage show won the Perrier best newcomer award at the Edinburgh Festival and was taken to the Sydney Comedy festival and Arctic Boosh was also taken to the Sydney Comedy Festival and was directed by Stewart Lee.
+With the success of Autoboosh, a radio series was commissioned by the BBC.
 Produced by Danny Wallace, The Boosh radio show was a six-part series that was first broadcast in 2001 on BBC London Live, later transferring to BBC Radio 4, and Barratt has humorously commented that "...so we did a radio show, we did, we sort of recorded it in a sort of old railway sort of arch... [with Fielding adding] in Shoreditch... ....built our studio out of weird... little children's toys...".